kristodev-tech/kristodev-tech/README.md

 - 👋 Hi, I’m @Tekken-7
 - 👀 I’m interested in creating custom software tools and desktop applications for business and personal use.
-I mainly develop software configuration, wireless communication and monitoring tools
+I mainly develop custom software configuration, wireless communication and monitoring tools
 - 🌱 I’m currently learning more about web based applications with backend web server, using python with front end java synchronous and asynchronous
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...msepro.software@gmail.com